adeilt/steam_sidecar/README.md

-An extension to highlight Steam tags I like and don't like.
+A Chrome extension to highlight Steam tags I like and don't like.

+Possible future features I'm considering:

+- surfacing other game attributes that are important to me and my friends (e.g. online co-op, some DRM systems, early access status, release date, etc.) so that the information is all in one easy-to-scan box
+- searching the text of the reviews that show up on the page for certain keywords
+- searching the discussions for the game for certain keywords

-Thanks to stefanvd on github for the template: https://github.com/stefanvd/browser-extension-starter-template
+Thanks to stefanvd on github for the Chrome Extension template: https://github.com/stefanvd/browser-extension-starter-template